 Ramakrishnan and colleagues (2020) demonstrate the application of three VR simulations designed to support students’ situational awareness, clinical judgment, clinical decision making, and understanding of patients’ perspective.
 The authors explore the feasibility of using VR as a complementary modality in simulation programs, and report growing interest among students to continue using VR simulations for learning and practicing clinical concepts.

 According to the U. S. Bureau of Labor Statistics (2020), employment of registered nurses is projected to grow seven percent over the decade.
 Specifically, about 175,900 openings for registered nurses are projected each year, on average from 2019 to 2029.
 This growth is faster than the average for all occupations.
 Leaders in nursing education have urged the field to continue their commitment to quality research and education, especially in light of the global pandemic where the demand for well-trained nurses is higher (D’Antonio, Naylor & Aiken, L., 2020).
 However, continuing instruction and training for nursing students (as with other students) has posed new challenges (Dewart, Corcoran, Thirsk & Petrovic, 2020).
-Incorporating virtual reality simulations into nursing programs offers novel opportunities for educators to personalize their instruction and prepare students for the complexities of the nursing profession and patient well-being.
+Incorporating virtual reality simulations and VR training into nursing programs offers novel opportunities for educators to personalize their instruction and prepare students for the complexities of the nursing profession and patient well-being.